hashicorp/terraform/internal/command/jsonformat/README.md

 difference between whether this value was removed from a collection or this value was set to null in a collection.

+*Quick note on the go-cty Value and Type objects:* The `Before` and `After` fields are actually go-cty values, but we cannot convert them directly because of the  Terraform Cloud redacted endpoint.
+The redacted endpoint turns sensitive values into strings regardless of their types.
+Because of this, we cannot just do a direct conversion using the ctyjson package.
+We would have to iterate through the schema first, find the sensitive values and their mapped types, update the types inside the schema to strings, and then go back and do the overall conversion.
+This isn't including any of the more complicated parts around what happens if something was sensitive before and isn't sensitive after or vice versa.
+This would mean the type would need to change between the before and after value.
+It is in fact just easier to iterate through the values as generic JSON interfaces, and obfuscate the sensitive values as we never need to print them anyway.

 ##### Iterating through values

 The `differ` package will recursively create child `Value` objects for the